 Step by step guide for homemade cinnamon rolls

-Step 1: Melt the butter in the microwave and add milk and sugar and warm until lukewarm. sprinkle with yeast and add flour and stir to combine.
+Melt the butter in the microwave and add milk and sugar and warm until lukewarm. sprinkle with yeast and add flour and stir to combine.
 You can do this in a stand mixer with a dough hook, but it’s not necessary.
-Let it rise until double.

 PRO TIP: If you need a warm humid place for your dough to rise, try placing a glass bowl of water in the microwave and bringing it to a boil.
 Place the bowl of dough in the warm humid microwave.

-Step 4: Divide dough in half and roll out into a 24 x 10 inch rectangle.
+Divide the dough in half and use a rolling pin to roll out into two 24 x 10 inch rectangles.
 You can make the dough as thick or thin as you prefer.
-Cover with half of the butter mixture.

-Step 5: Cut into 1 ½ inch slices and place in pie pans or 9 x 13 pan pan.
+Cut into 1 ½ inch slices and place in pie pans or 9 x 13 pans.
 Repeat with the other half of the dough.
 Let rise for 30 minutes while the oven preheats.
 Bake until golden brown.

 FOR OVERNIGHT CINNAMON ROLLS: Tightly cover the pans of rolls with plastic wrap and place in the refrigerator overnight.
-In the morning, let them come to room temperature before placing them in the oven, it will take about an hour.
+In the morning, let them come to room temperature before placing them in the oven, it will take about 30 minutes

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.